omarmohsen/openshift-nginx-template/README.md

 ## Other Parameters:

 **NGINX_VERSION:**
-"Specify the nginx version you are using, valid options are: nginx-112, nginx-110, nginx-18, nginx-16"
+"Specify the nginx version you are using, valid options are: nginx-112, nginx-110, nginx-18"

-**NGINX_BASE_IMAGE_OS:**
+**APP_NAME:**
-"RPM-based distros are used in this template, either use rhel7 or centos7, note: if you are using RHEL 7 you must have a valid subscription"
+"Name of the app, all objects created will have this name except for the imagestream"

 **NGINX_DEFAULT_HTTP_PORT:**
 "Default port nginx uses to listen on, if you specify a port lower than 1024, the container must run as privileged"